Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Limitations

 \section{Limitations}

-There are at least three limitations in this paper.
+This paper has at least three limitations.
 First, we only conducted sentence-level tree-planting.
-Typically, LLMs are trained at the document level, but SLMs are trained at the sentence level~\citep{dyer2016Recurrent,kuncoro2017What,noji2021Effective,yoshida2022Composition}, because on treebanks, the annotations are assigned at the sentence level.
+Typically, Transformer LMs are trained at the document level, but SLMs are trained at the sentence level~\citep{dyer2016Recurrent,kuncoro2017What,noji2021Effective,yoshida2022Composition}, because on treebanks the annotations are assigned at the sentence level.
 Because of this constraint, we also employed sentence-level experimental design and verified the effectiveness of the proposed method first and foremost.
 Recent research in SLMs, however, has begun to extend treebank annotations to the document level and train document-level SLMs on them~\citep{sartran2022Transformer,murty2023Pushdown}.
 When constructing TPTs for practical use, it might be beneficial to follow these recent studies and perform tree-planting with document-level annotations.

 Second, we only evaluated TPTs on the syntactic knowledge benchmark and perplexity.
-Recently, \citet{murty2023Pushdown} evaluated the performance of SLMs on tasks other than the targeted syntactic evaluations for the first time, suggesting that syntactic knowledge could also be beneficial to solving them.
-This indicates that there is also room for a broader evaluation of our methodology.
+Recently, \citet{murty2023Pushdown} evaluated the performance of SLMs on text classification tasks; to the best of our knowledge, this is the first work that evaluated SLMs on tasks other than the targeted syntactic evaluations.
+More recently, \citet{hu2024Generative} evaluated unsupervised SLMs on text generation tasks as well as text classification tasks. \citet{murty2023Pushdown} and \citet{hu2024Generative} both suggested that syntactic supervision could also be beneficial to solving them; this indicates that there is also room for a broader evaluation of our methodology.

-Finally, the development of a novel continual learning method (e.g., updating the parameters of tree-planted heads sparingly) would be necessary for scaling TPTs on large corpora, without compromising the syntactic knowledge but rather exploiting it as syntactic scaffolding.
-In future work, we plan to develop a novel method for "climbing trees" in TPTs.
+Finally, there might still be room for further improvement of tree-planting and TPTs.
+For instance, an in-depth comparison between TPT and TG, which achieved much better accuracy on the \texttt{Center Embedding} and \texttt{Garden-Path Effects} circuits \citep[cf.][]{sartran2022Transformer}, could provide insights for improving the design of tree-planting.
+Additionally, since the modeling space of TPT is identical to that of underlying Transformer LMs, TPTs are theoretically capable of continual learning on standard text corpora.
+In future work, we plan to develop a novel method to scale TPTs on large text corpora without compromising syntactic knowledge.